hubotio/hubot/docs/scripting.md

     # your code here
 ```

-If Dave says "HAL: open the pod bay doors", then `msg.match[0]` is "open the pod bay doors", and `msg.match[1]` is just "pod bay" doors.
+If Dave says "HAL: open the pod bay doors", then `msg.match[0]` is "open the pod bay doors", and `msg.match[1]` is just "pod bay".
 Now we can start doing more dynamic things:

 ```coffeescript
   robot.respond /open the (.*) doors/i, (msg) ->